 The following procedures are the minimum procedures that need to be performed.
-The independent public accountant shall consider the extent of testing and such other procedures necessary to render an opinion on the schedules as set forth in the accompanying "Independent Accountant's Report."
+The independent certified public accountant or independent licensed public accountant shall consider the extent of testing and such other procedures necessary to render an opinion on the schedules as set forth in the accompanying "Independent Accountant's Report."